istyle-inc/LoadMoreTableViewController/README.md

 - Xib file way

     1. Create a xib file then put a Table View Cell on it.
-    1. Register the cell to the table of the LoadMoreTableViewController with using UITableView method `- registerNib:forCellReuseIdentifier:`.
+    1. Register the cell to the table of the LoadMoreTableViewController with using UITableView method `register(_:forCellReuseIdentifier:)`.
         - The cellReuseIdentifier should be the same as the LoadMoreTableViewController property `public var cellReuseIdentifier`.

 - Storyboard way